dartmouth-cs52-16x/16X-git-map/docs/dev_details.md

 ![](https://github-atom-io-herokuapp-com.global.ssl.fastly.net/assets/logo@2x-a922b71bfaf4cdc1dcf7a5ea29b92a91.png)

-🚀Install [atom](http://atom.io).
+🚀 Install [atom](http://atom.io).
 Atom is a code editor.
 Atom is an open source, made by Github web technology written in html+css+javascript using a platform called [Electron](http://electron.atom.io/).
 We'll be using Atom for coding and utilizing a lot of its plugins.
 After installing and starting up Atom, run: *Atom -> Install Shell Commands* to be able to run `atom` from the commandline.

-🚀If you don't have it, install [Google Chrome](https://www.google.com/chrome/browser/desktop/).
+🚀 If you don't have it, install [Google Chrome](https://www.google.com/chrome/browser/desktop/).
 Why?
 Because we'll be using [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/) for debugging.

-🚀Install [GitHub Desktop](http://desktop.github.com).
+🚀 Install [GitHub Desktop](http://desktop.github.com).
 We will be mostly using `git` from the commandline but installing the App gives you a nice tree visualization.

 ### OS X ###

-🚀Install [Homebrew](http://brew.sh/).
+🚀 Install [Homebrew](http://brew.sh/).
 This is a package manager for all things open source.
 We will use `brew` extensively to setup your dev environment.
 If you run `brew doctor`  it should be mostly error free.

 ### Various Linux ###